ForestManagementGeodatabase/FMG-StandWalk/README.md

 Use this link to preview the stand reports for the Mississippi River Pool 21 Pecan Grove test data:
 [https://mpdougherty.github.io/FMG-StandWalk/](https://mpdougherty.github.io/FMG-StandWalk/)

+## Design
+This ArcGIS toolbox contains a set of `R` scripts that import a set of standard FMG geospatial datasets and produce a set of forest stand summary reports.
+These reports are built using R Markdown, that is introduced [here](https://rmarkdown.rstudio.com/developer_parameterized_reports.html%23parameter_types%2F) and described in detail [here](https://bookdown.org/yihui/rmarkdown/parameterized-reports.html).
+This approach makes available the advanced data science and reporting capabilities of `R` within USACE's enterprise GIS software, ArcGIS Pro and ArcMap.

 ## Install
 Use the following instructions to start running the reports.
 This toolbox requires the user to install `R`, `RStudio`, `ArcGIS Pro`, and optionally, `ArcMap`.